RCAF Station Fingal

 RCAF Station Fingal was a Second World War British Commonwealth Air Training Plan (BCATP) air station located near Fingal, Ontario, Canada.
 It was operated and administered by the Royal Canadian Air Force (RCAF).

-Fingal hosted No. 4 Bomber and Gunnery School (No. 4 B&GS), which trained bomb aimers and air gunners.
-The school opened on 25 November 1940 and closed 17 February 1945.
+Fingal hosted No. 4 Bombing and Gunnery School (No. 4 B&GS), which trained bomb aimers and air gunners.
+The school opened on 25 November 1940 and closed on 17 February 1945.
 Aircraft used included the Fairey Battle, Northrop Nomad, Westland Lysander, Bristol Bolingbroke and Avro Anson.
-When 4 B&GS closed, its fleet of aircraft consisted of 34 Avro Anson Mark I, 29 Bristol Bolingbroke Mark IVT, and 1 North American Harvard II.
+When No. 4 B&GS closed, its fleet of aircraft consisted of 34 Avro Anson Mark I, 29 Bristol Bolingbroke Mark IVT, and 1 North American Harvard II.
 Bombing ranges were located near Melbourne, Frome, Tempo, and Dutton.
 A bombing range was also located on Lake Erie.
 A marine unit was based in Port Stanley.

 The area is now a wildlife preserve called the "Fingal Wildlife Management Area".
-Wildlife habitat has been restored and area has been set aside for agricultural demonstration purposes.
+Wildlife habitat has been restored, and some area has been set aside for agricultural demonstration purposes.
 Interpretive trails with signage have been installed.

 Aerodrome information

 The airfield was constructed in a typical BCATP wartime pattern, with three runways formed in a triangle.
-In approximately 1942 the aerodrome was listed at with a Var.
+In approximately 1942, the aerodrome was listed at with a Var.
 5 degrees W and elevation of 705 ft.
 The runway outlines are still clearly visible in aerial photographs.
 Three runways were listed as follows: